 If a web designer were building a theme park, she might focus first on the overall aesthetic of the theme park, such as the layout and user experience, before getting into details like the colors, shapes, and names of the rides.

 The most common job titles for web designers are:

 📌 Related: 9 Skills Every Successful Web Designer Needs

 Web developers tend to approach the world from a logical, scientific standpoint and see the world as a vast collection of data that can be used for different purposes.
 They prioritize speed, efficiency, and detail.

 If a web developer were building a theme park, she would love working on how to best and safely set up the rides and how to efficiently accommodate the number of park visitors — and she’d work through them one small step at a time.

-Whether you pick front end development or design as a beginner, you can be assured that you’re making a great decision either way.
+Whether you pick web development or design as a beginner, you can be assured that you’re making a great decision either way.

 What do I need to do to prepare myself for a career in tech?

 At Skillcrush, we can teach you all of the skill sets and programming languages you need to become a web designer or a front end developer.
 Unlike other coding bootcamps, our classes are fun, self-paced, and come with lifetime support.